 What is Protoplasm?

 Protoplasm is the living part of the cell, which comprises of different cellular organelles.
 It is a jelly-like substance known to be the living part of the cell.
 The term was proposed in 1835 and was known as the primary substance responsible for all the living processes.

 It was believed that cell were containers of protoplasm.
 However, the concept could not explain the origin of structures formed within the cell, primarily the nucleus.

 Components and Functions Of A Protoplasm

 The cytoplasm is the first component of protoplasm.
 It is present between the cell membrane and the nucleus in a eukaryotic cell.
 All the organelles are found here.
 It maintains the cell environment.
 A cytoplasm maintains the shape of cells and also stores substances required by the organelle.

 The nucleus is the second component of the protoplasm.
 The genetic material of an organism is present in the nucleus.
-Ribosomes are found in the nucleus which are essential for the production of proteins in the cell.
+Ribosomes are also found in the nucleus, which are essential for the production of proteins in the cell.
 Prokaryotes contain a nucleoid instead of a nucleus where all the genetic information is found.